Ridge Racer (1993 video game): Development and release

-At the Japan Amusement Machinery Manufacturers Association (JAMMA) 1992 Amusement Machine Show (AM Show) in Japan, held during 17–19 August, Namco debuted a racing game called Sim Drive for the Namco System 22 arcade system board.
+At the Japan Amusement Machinery Manufacturers Association (JAMMA) 1992 Amusement Machine Show (AM Show) in Japan, held during 17–19 August, Namco debuted a racing game called SimRoad for the Namco System 22 arcade system board.
 It was a sequel to Eunos Roadster Driving Simulator, a Mazda MX-5 driving simulation arcade game that Namco developed with Mazda and released in 1990.
 Its 3D polygon graphics stood out for the use of Gouraud shading and texture mapping.
-After a location test at the show, where it was previewed in the November issue of Electronic Gaming Monthly, Sim Drive had a limited Japanese release in December 1992, but did not get a mass-market release.
+After a location test at the show, where it was previewed in the November issue of Electronic Gaming Monthly, SimRoad had a limited Japanese release in December 1992, but did not get a mass-market release.
 It served as a prototype for Ridge Racer.

 Ridge Racer had a development cycle of eight months.
 The development team was under pressure to complete it before their rivals, and designer Fumihiro Tanaka commented that "the other company" (Sega) was in the same position.
 Ridge Racer was originally planned to be an F1 racing game, but the concept was replaced with one based on a trend among Japanese car enthusiasts at the time.
 Namco Bandai's general manager, Yozo Sakagami, explained that they liked racing on mountain roads and did not want to slow down around corners, so drifted around them instead.
 Therefore, the team decided to create a game which allowed players to test their driving skills and experience cars' manipulation at high speeds while mastering drifting.
 The team did not worry about how Ridge Racer would be received outside Japan: Tanaka explained that it was a naïve time when Japanese developers could develop games for players in general, rather than for specific markets.

 During the release for arcade system board, Namco described Ridge Racer as "the most realistic driving game ever".
 It featured three-dimensional polygon graphics with texture mapping.
 In Japan, the game was demonstrated at the 1993 AM Show, held in August 1993.

 Ridge Racer Full Scale

 The Ridge Racer Full Scale arcade version was released along with the standard arcade version in 1993.
 This version was designed to give the player a more realistic driving experience.
 Players (a passenger could sit in the car next to the driver) sat inside an adapted red Eunos Roadster, the Japanese right-hand drive version of the Mazda MX-5 Miata and controlled the same car on-screen.
 The game was played in front of a 10 feet wide, front-projected triple screen (which benefited from dimmed ambient lighting), with the wheel, gear stick and pedals functioning as the controls.
 The ignition key was used to start, the speed and RPM gauges were functional, and fans blew wind on the player from inside the air vents.
-Speakers concealed inside the car provided realistic engine and tyre sounds; overhead speakers provided surround music.
+Speakers concealed inside the car provided realistic engine and tire sounds; overhead speakers provided surround music.